-As an alternative approach to the message-passing method, we also consider a \emph{naive mean-field} approach in which the directionality of the diffusion process is not taken into account.
+As an alternative approach to the message-passing method, we also examine a naive mean-field approach that has been heavily used in the literature of network games~\citep{jackson2007diffusion,Jackson2008book,jackson-zenou2015games}.
 Recall that in the message-passing approach, we define $q_t$ as the probability that a neighbor randomly selected from the $k-1$ neighbors is active (Fig.~\ref{fig:schematic}).
-However, in a naive mean-field approach, the counterpart of $q_t$, denoted by $\tilde{q}_t$, is calculated as the probability of a neighbor randomly selected from \emph{all the neighbors} being active\footnote{See, \cite{gleeson2018message} for further discussion.}.
-In the naive mean-field method, $\tilde{q}_t$ is thus given as
+On the other hand, in the conventional mean-field approach, the counterpart of $q_t$, denoted by $\tilde{q}_t$, is defined as the probability of a neighbor randomly selected from \emph{all neighbors} being active\footnote{See, \cite{gleeson2018message} for further discussion.}.
+A neighbor's activation probability $\tilde{q}_t$ is then computed using the average probability that the neighbor's neighbors are active, which is $\tilde{q}_{t-1}$. $\tilde{q}_t$ is thus given by the following recursion equation:

-Note that the second summation runs from $m=0$ to $k$ as opposed to $k-1$, since all neighbors are equally taken into account in the calculation.
-This suggests that there can arise a local repercussion of peer effects because the directionality of the spreading process is not taken into account.
-Recursion equations of this sort are used in some contagion models~\citep{jackson2007diffusion,Jackson2008book,jackson-zenou2015games}, but we show in the next section that this approach is less accurate than the message-passing method in predicting the ``true'' size of contagion.
+Note that the second summation runs from $m=0$ to $k$ as opposed to $k-1$, since all neighbors are equally taken into account in updating the activation probability.

+To illuminate the essential difference between the mean-field and message-passing methods, we provide a schematic of how peer effects are computed in the case of a 3-regular graph in which all nodes have degree $3$ (Fig.~\ref{fig:schematic_comparison}).
+Fig.~\ref{fig:schematic_comparison}a illustrates that a node with degree~3 is affected only by two of its neighbors while sending a ``message'' to the remaining one.
+On the other hand, in the mean-field method (Fig.~\ref{fig:schematic_comparison}b), each node receives messages from three neighbors while sending a message to ``another neighbor''.
+This means that each node essentially has one ``extra'' (or ``spurious'') edge, and the presence of such extra edges can become the source of inaccuracy.
+Therefore, to follow the flow of influence in a way that is consistent with the actual connectivity (i.e., $k=3$), one needs to remove the influence from one neighbor by taking a sum from $m=0$ to $k-1$ in the message-passing equation~\eqref{eq:recursion_q}.